28 Things to Do in Myrtle Beach in the Winter

 Myrtle Beach SkyWheel

-Where: 1110 North Ocean Boulevard, Myrtle Beach Soar above the surf aboard this seaside observation wheel, one of the tallest on the east coast.
+Where: 1110 North Ocean Boulevard, Myrtle Beach Soar above the surf in a fully-enclosed gondola aboard this seaside observation wheel, one of the tallest on the east coast and Myrtle Beach’s iconic landmark.

 Alligator Adventure

-Where: 4604 Highway 17 South, North Myrtle Beach One of the world's largest reptile facilities that is also home to exotic birds and mammals.
+Where: 4604 Highway 17 South, North Myrtle Beach One of the world’s largest reptile facilities, giving you the chance to see gators and other exotic creatures up close.

 Edventure Children's Museum

-Where: 4005 Howard Avenue, Myrtle Beach Myrtle Beach's home for learning and playing for young children.
+Where: 4005 Howard Avenue, Myrtle Beach Myrtle Beach’s destination for learning and adventure for children, the EdVenture Children’s Museum is a can’t miss destination for folks visiting Myrtle Beach in the winter.

 Myrtle Beach State Park